Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 - Question: If there is a need to destroy Token, how to deal with it?
 - Consideration: Whether to implement the burn interface should be considered in the Token standard

-- Solution: The burn interface does not need to be put into the standard, it can be designed in the extended interface
+- Solution: The burn interface does not need to be put into the standard, it can be designed in the extension interface

 7. approve/transferFrom (Approve is a pairing function for TransferFrom)